msalemor/azure-comosdb-for-developers/README.md

 A sample Asp.Net Core Web App using CosmosDB.
 It emmulates a simple CRM program where the user is able to list, create, edit and delete leads, contacts, and customers.

+## Why CosmosDB

+CosmosDB is the first globally distributed database that offers SLA on availability, throughput and latency.
+If configured with geo-replication, CosmosDB can offer up to 99.999% availability.
+Furthermore, CosmosDB offer

 ## Contact Model

 ```